-The UFIA 2017 Annual Conference and Celebration will be held on August 2nd at Thanksgiving Point in Lehi, UT.
-New officers and directors will be elected to lead the organization.
-Tom Welch, retired CEO of Maverik and General Counsel for Smith's Food & Drug, will be inducted into the Utah Food Industry Hall of Fame.
-Don Ipson, CEO of DATS Companies will also be recognized with the industry’s Impact Award.
+The UFIA 2017 Annual Conference and Celebration was held on August 2nd at Thanksgiving Point in Lehi, UT.
+New officers and directors were elected to lead the organization.
+Tom Welch, retired CEO of Maverik and General Counsel for Smith's Food & Drug, was inducted into the Utah Food Industry Hall of Fame.
+Don Ipson, CEO of DATS Companies was also be recognized with the industry’s Impact Award.

-UFIA will host Utah's Best Bagger contest at the convention where the State Champion will be crowned and will compete for the national title in Las Vegas.
+UFIA hosted Utah's Best Bagger contest at the convention and Kaylee Hudson from Macey's was crowned as our 2017 State Champion.
+Kaylee will now compete for the national title in Las Vegas in February of 2018.

 UFIA Hall of Fame

 UFIA Impact Award

 At the conclusion of the annual conference UFIA hosted the State's best bagger competition.
 The competition was fierce and at the end of the contest Kaylee Hudson from Macey's stood alone as the State's best bagger.
 Kaylee will now represent Utah at the National Best Bagging Contest in Las Vegas, Nevada.

 Countless studies and years of work with some of the world’s most innovative companies gives Michael Sansolo a unique and diverse view of the changing nature of trends impacting shoppers, employees, competition, economics, supply chains and management.
 A long-time senior vice president of the Food Marketing Institute and now a consultant, speaker and author, Sansolo has traveled the globe working with companies on adjusting to new market conditions.